yehudacohen/disagree-and-commit/website/DEMO_MODE.md

 - Round 4 reaches frustration level 4-5, triggering the finale
 - Demo mode is great for presentations, testing, or when the backend is unavailable
 - Set `showBanner: false` for a cleaner presentation experience
+- Set `showFinaleAnimation: false` to skip the animation and go straight to results
+- Set `showPlayAudioButton: false` to hide audio controls for a cleaner UI
+- Use `architectureDiagramUrl` to display a custom architecture diagram image at the end